dtanoglidis/zero-shot-astro/README.md

-# zero-shot-astro-
+## Zero-shot classification of Astronomical Images with LMMs

-Repository for zero-shot classification with Large Multimodal Models
+Repository for zero-shot classification with Large Multimodal (Language-Vision) Models